Robustness measures for quantifying nonlocality: Resource theory of nonlocality

 \section{Resource theory of nonlocality}

 Consider the bipartite case, in which Alice and Bob share a quantum state $|\psi_{AB}\rangle$ on $\mathcal H_A\otimes \mathcal H_B$.
-In this scenario, they perform $m_A$- and $m_B$-outcome measurements $M_x^A$ and $M_y^B$ for $x,y\in\{1,2\}$, respectively.
+In this scenario, they perform $m_A$- and $m_B$-outcome measurements $M_x^A$ and $M_y^B$ for $x,y\in\{1,2\}$, { where $m_A$ and $m_B$ are the number of measurement outcomes,} respectively.
 Importantly, these measurements are random, and neither Alice nor Bob have prior information about the quantum state.
 These results are presented in a simplified scenario but can be easily elaborated to cover multipartite cases with an arbitrary number of measurements.
 During each trial, Alice and Bob obtain measurement outcomes $a_x \in\{1,2,...,m_A\}, b_y\in\{1,2,...,m_B\}$ given the choice of measurements $M_x^A$ and $M_y^B$, respectively.
 Consequently, Alice and Bob have access to the joint probability distribution $p(a_xb_y|xy)$ which satisfies the positivity $p(a_xb_y|xy)\geq 0$ and normalization conditions $\sum_{a_x,b_y}p(a_xb_y|xy)=1$ for all $x,y$.

-In this scenario, each joint probability distribution is represented by the probability vector $\vec p_{xy} = (p(11|xy),...,p(m_am_b|xy))^T$.
+In this scenario, each joint probability distribution is represented by the probability vector $\vec p_{xy} = (p(11|xy),...,p(m_A m_B|xy))^T$.
 Subsequently, we simply denote the all joint probability distributions as a direct-sum of probability vectors, $\vec P=\vec p_{11} \oplus \vec p_{12}\oplus \vec p_{21} \oplus \vec p_{22}\in [0,1]^{4m_Am_B}$.
 This representation satisfies the positivity and normalization conditions for each choice of measurements, as well as {\it no-signaling condition}

 This condition can be more compactly expressed as the linear equation: